Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 **SaaS** (software as a service) - licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 It is sometimes referred to as "on-demand software". **EXAMPLES:** Outlook.com vs. Exchange on-prem, Salesforce.com, AWS services, Dropbox, Slack

-**PaaS** (platform as a service)

-Provides a platform for delivering software including:
+**PaaS** (platform as a service) Provides a platform for delivering software, that is largely being taken over by containers.
+Services include:

-* packaging and distribution of software,
+* packaging and distribution of software
 * reliable, zero-downtime rollout of software versions
 * Healing, auto-scaling, load balancing